 You can blog as little or as much as you like, and you also don’t need to worry about sharing it with others until you’re completely ready.
 Blogs can feel very personal and some people need a little time before they feel comfortable enough putting it out there for the world to see.
 You might also decide that you never want to promote it to others and keep it for your eyes only, which is also okay.

 Some of the best free blogging websites for beginners are Tumblr, WordPress and Medium.
-Tech Adviser has created a helpful guide that will explain more about some of these, and offer tips on how to get started.
+Tech Adviser has created a helpful guide that will explain more about some of these.
 You can find it here.
+We also have our own Rest Less guide which will show you how to start a blog in six easy steps.

 2. Empower yourself through exercise